devanshkalra29/customer-platform/README.md

 ## Contact
-please email the author at devanshkalra29@gmail.com with and questions!
+please email the author at devanshkalra29@gmail.com with any questions!